baloise/open-source/docs/slides/intro/PITCHME.md

 1. commitment to Openness @ Baloise - add to CoC

-2. time to learn and educate @ Baloise
+2. time to learn and contribute @ Baloise

 3. identify and sponsor (strategic) projects